Battle of Sincouwaan: Aftermath

 Forty two men were captured and taken into custody by the Chinese.
 On 6 December 1522, Portuguese prisoners were exposed to the public in pillories in Guangzhou.
 Their sentences read that "Petty sea robbers sent by the great robber falsely; they come to spy out our country; let them die in pillories as robbers."
 Ming officials forced Pires to write letters for them, demanding that the Portuguese restore the deposed Malaccan Sultan back to his throne.
 The Malay ambassador, who refused to leave fearing that the Portuguese would kill him, was forced to take the letters with him on a junk to Patani.
 It left Guangzhou on 31 May 1523, and brought back an urgent request for help against the Portuguese from the Malay Sultan.
 Dom Sancho Henriques' forces were attacking Bintang and Patani.
 When they received his reply, the Chinese officials sentenced the Portuguese embassy to death.
-On 23 September 1523, 23 Portuguese were executed by slicing their bodies into multiple pieces, and their private parts were stuffed into their mouths.
+On 23 September 1523, 23 Portuguese were executed by slow slicing, and their genitals were stuffed into their mouths.
 When more Portuguese ships landed and were seized, the Chinese executed them as well, cutting off the genitalia and beheading the bodies and forcing their fellow Portuguese to wear the body parts, while the Chinese celebrated with music.
 The genitalia and heads were strung up for display in public, after which they were discarded.

 In 1524 the Chinese sent the Malay ambassadors Tuan Mohammed and Cojacao back to Bintang with messages for the Portuguese.
 They got lost at sea.

 On 1 January 1524, Jorge de Albuquerque wrote a letter to the King of Portugal requesting him to send the captain-major, because he feared that the Chinese would send a fleet to Malacca and punish the Portuguese for destroying the Sultanate.
 The Chinese on their part feared possible Portuguese retaliation, and in 1524 constructed a new fleet of war junks in preparation for future Portuguese incursions.
 However, the attacks were not forthcoming, and the fleet was left to decay.
 The new fleet's ships were either scuttled or captured by pirates.
 By 1528 no new ships were being constructed.

-Despite hostilities, the Portuguese continued to trade and raid along the Fujian coastline for the next thirty years with the aid of corrupt local merchants with official connections.
+Thwarted by Cantonese authorities, the Portuguese avoided Guangdong after Sincouwan and moved their operations north along the Fujian coastline for the next thirty years with the aid of local merchants with official connections.
 They formed a group of smugglers and pirates composed of Fujianese, Japanese, and Portuguese mariners.
 However this came to a stop with the appointment of Zhu Wan in 1547 as special grand coordinator to stamp out piracy in Zhejiang and Fujian.
 In 1548 Zhu Wan carried out a raid on Shuangyu, a pirate base off the coast of Zhejiang.
-In 1549 the Portuguese abandoned their goods after realizing the new administration had made it impossible for them to conduct business, and moved further south to Guangdong.
+In 1549 the Portuguese abandoned their goods after realizing the new administration had made it impossible for them to conduct business, and moved back south to Guangdong.
 Zhu Wan's success was short-lived, and he was convicted of wrongful executions by his enemies the same year.
 He eventually committed suicide.